 In April 1989 the University Faculty Council adopted a set of principles guiding the Indiana University faculty and librarian salary policies.
 Whereas these principles apply to all of Indiana University's eight campuses, formulation of salary policies remains an individual campus prerogative.
 Consistent with the five-year academic plan of each school, as expressed in the 1988-2000 IUPUI development plan, and in keeping with the dispersion of operational control inherent in adoption of Responsibility Center Management, authority for implementing salary policies is delegated to the individual units.
-Annual performance review to assure adherence to the principles, as well as to the academic plans, will be carried out at the campus level by the Chancellor and the Dean of the Faculties, in consultation with the Budgetary Affairs Committee of the IUPUI Faculty Council
+Annual performance review to assure adherence to the principles, as well as to the academic plans, will be carried out at the campus level by the chancellor and the executive vice chancellor and chief academic officer, in consultation with the Budgetary Affairs Committee of the IUPUI Faculty Council.

-1. All responsibility centers will establish their own written salary policy (which should be reviewed annually), consistent with University policies and procedures found in the Academic Handbook (https://www.indiana.edu/~vpfaa/academichandbook/index.php/Main Page).
-These individual unit salary policies will also be reviewed annually by the Dean of the Faculties in consultation with the Faculty Council Budgetary Affairs Committee.
+1. All responsibility centers will establish their own written salary policy (which should be reviewed annually), consistent with University Policy ACA-28 "Faculty and Librarian Salary."
+These individual unit salary policies will also be reviewed annually by the executive vice chancellor and chief academic officer in consultation with the Faculty Council Budgetary Affairs Committee.